 Monkey Rope Play is our personal favorite for one can swing from tree to tree.

 Or the children can act like little adventurers and dig up fossils in the sandy dig pit.

-Summer are full of water activities in the Hippo Water Play.
+Summer is full of water activities in the Hippo Water Play.